jhpyle/docassemble/_docs/objects.md

   added and its elements gathered.
 See the [groups] section for details of how [`DAList`] and [`DADict`] gathering works.
 By default, the text of the button is "Add an item" if the list is empty, and "Add another" if the list is non-empty.
 The label can be overridden with the optional keyword parameter `label`.
 The `label` passes through the [`word()`] function, so you can use the translation system to handle different languages.
 If you set the optional keyword parameter `url_only` to `True`, the method will return only the URL for the action, not the HTML for a button.
+You can change the color of the button to another [Bootstrap] color with the optional keyword parameter `color`.
+The default color is `secondary`, or whatever the `add` value is under [`button colors`] in the [Configuration].
+The size of the button can be changed with the optional keyword parameter `size`.
+The options are `sm`, `md`, and `lg`.
+The default is `sm`.
+If you want the button to fill the width of its container, you can set the optional keyword parameter `block` to `True`.
+The icon that appears in the button can be customized with the optional keyword parameter `icon`.
+The default value is `plus-circle`, which refers to the [Font Awesome] icon `fas fa-plus-circle`.
+It will assume you mean to refer to a "solid" icon unless you spell out the icon type with a full reference like `far fa-plus-circle`.
+If you want to add your own CSS classes to the button, you can set them with the optional keyword parameter `classname`.
 * <a name="DAList.item_actions"></a><a
   name="DADict.item_actions"></a>`item_actions()` - returns HTML for
   "Edit" and "Delete" buttons.
 This method is primarily used